 These pancakes take only a few minutes to whisk together, and they’re made with ingredients I nearly always have on hand.
 They’re so quick to make that they’re the perfect lazy weekend breakfast, but we’ve had them for dinner multiple times, too.
 It’s just an all-around great recipe!

-Blueberry Lemon Pancakes
+Lemon Blueberry Pancakes Recipe

 - 2 cups flour